VantaInc/sdlc-templates/.github/pull_request_template.md

 ### Security

 - [ ] Security impact of change has been considered
 - [ ] Code follows company security practices and guidelines

+### Network

+- [ ] Network configurations have been reviewed
+- [ ] Newly exposed public endpoints and data have been reviewed

 ### Code review